-UNSA_BSc The first year of study is common to the following bachelor study programmes: "Power Engineering", "Control and Electronics" and Telecommunications UNTZ_BSc Students are enrolled at study program "Electrical and Computer Engineering", with five modules.
-Elective courses for one module are mandatory courses at other four modules.
-2nd Cycle Stud y Programme (MSc) UNI- KLU_MSc The ICE program has three specializations: Networks and Communications (NC), Autonomous Systems and Robotics (ASR) and Business Engineering (BE).
+UNSA_BSc The first year of study is common to the following bachelor study programmes: "Power Engineering", "Control and Electronics" and "Telecommunications".
+UNTZ_BSc Students are enrolled at the study program "Electrical and Computer Engineering", with five modules.
+Elective courses for one module are mandatory courses in other four modules.
+2 nd Cycle Study y Programme (MSc) UNI- KLU_MSc The ICE program has three specializations: Networks and Communications (NC), Autonomous Systems and Robotics (ASR) and Business Engineering (BE).
 These branches have a different set of mandatory courses as mentioned in the list of courses.
-UL_MSc Student selects one of study programme options: Control Systems and Computer Engineering, Biomedical Engineering, Electrical Power Engineering, Electronics, Mechatronics, Robotics, Information and Communication Technologies.
+UL_MSc The student selects one of study programme options: Control Systems and Computer Engineering, Biomedical Engineering, Electrical Power Engineering, Electronics, Mechatronics, Robotics, Information and Communication Technologies.
 There are seven elective modules.
-FERIT_MSc In the first semester students enrol elective block 'Communication Technologies' or elective block 'Network Technologies' both within the branch 'Communications and Informatics'.
-After enrolling into one of the electoral blocks, some courses are mandatory and some are elective for students.
+FERIT_MSc In the first semester, students enrol in the elective block 'Communication Technologies' or the elective block 'Network Technologies' both within the branch 'Communications and Informatics'.
+After enrolling into one of the electoral blocks, some courses are mandatory, and some are elective for students.
 UB_MSc Each course carries 6 ECTS credits and there are usually five classes per week in each subject.
 There is a set list of courses in each study module.
 Student have to take at least three courses from the A list of subjects of the enrolled module and can choose the rest of the courses from either the same module or another module.
-There is also an possibility for students to take two courses from the field of humanities instead of one elective course, since these courses carry 3 ECTS credits.
+There is also the possibility for students to take two courses from the field of humanities instead of one elective course since these courses carry 3 ECTS credits.
 UBL_MSc All courses are elective.
 UNI_MSc The Telecommunications study programme has two modules: 'Radio communication engineering and technologies' and 'Telecommunications and Signal processing'.
-UNS_MSc Master study programme "Power, Electronic and Telecommunication Engineering" has nine modules: 1) Power Engineering - Systems, 2) Power Engineering - Power Electronics and Electric Machines, 3) Power Engineering - Distributed Energy Resources, 4) Measurement Systems, 5) Telecommunication Systems, 6) Signal Processing, 7) Embedded Systems and Algorithms, 8) Microelectronics, 9) Applied Electronics.
+UNS_MSc The master study programme "Power, Electronic and Telecommunication Engineering" has nine modules: 1) Power Engineering - Systems, 2) Power Engineering - Power Electronics and Electric Machines, 3) Power Engineering - Distributed Energy Resources, 4) Measurement Systems, 5) Telecommunication Systems, 6) Signal Processing, 7) Embedded Systems and Algorithms, 8) Microelectronics, 9) Applied Electronics.
 The study modules "Telecommunication Systems" and "Signal Processing" are the continuation of the bachelor study module "Communications Technologies and Signal Processing".
 The module "Telecommunication Systems" has 4 compulsory courses and 9 elective courses (2 of 9 should be chosen).
-UNSA_MSc - UNTZ_MSc The 2nd cycle of studies is organized as one study programme, with five modules: Automation and robotics, Electric power networks and systems, Energy Conversion Systems, and Computer and Informatics, and Telecommunications.
-Student choses an elective course from courses that are mandatory at other modules.
+UNSA_MSc - UNTZ_MSc The 2 nd cycle of studies is organized as one study programme, with five modules: Automation and Robotics, Electric Power Networks and Systems, Energy Conversion Systems, and Computer and Informatics, and Telecommunications.
+Student choses an elective course from courses that are mandatory in other modules.

-Number of ECTS scores acquired for final/diploma thesis differs for different study programmes (Figure 3).
-All studies give ECTS scores for final and diploma thesis, except BSc study at University of Ljubljana, Faculty of Electrical Engineering.
-For all studies the number of ECTS scores for diploma thesis is higher than for final thesis, reflecting the higher student engagement for preparing diploma thesis.
-On four graduate studies, a whole semester is dedicated to the work on the diploma thesis and student acquires 30 ECTS scores for that, since on other graduate studies number of ECTS scores is between 15 and 24.
+The number of ECTS scores acquired for final/diploma thesis differs for different study programmes (Figure 3).
+All studies give ECTS scores for final and diploma thesis, except the BSc study at the University of Ljubljana, Faculty of Electrical Engineering.
+For all studies, the number of ECTS scores for the diploma thesis is higher than for the final thesis, reflecting the higher student engagement for preparing the diploma thesis.
+In four graduate studies, a whole semester is dedicated to the work on the diploma thesis and the student acquires 30 ECTS scores for that, since in other graduate studies the number of ECTS scores is between 15 and 24.